-Figure B1 shows that increasing the bottom-top temperature difference results in higher supersaturation for both liquid and ice (Fig. B1d), thus enhancing the condensation and deposition rates (Fig. B1c).
+Figure B1 shows that increasing the temperature difference between the bottom and top walls results in higher supersaturation for both liquid and ice (Fig. B1d), thus enhancing the condensation and deposition rates (Fig. B1c).
 This leads to increased liquid and ice water contents (Fig. B1e-f) and a higher temperature (Fig. B1a).
 Although the consumption of water vapor through condensation and deposition is intensified, the water vapor mixing ratio still increases due to its higher average value at the saturated walls with an increased temperature difference.
 These overall effects delay the glaciation.
-When the bottom-top mean temperature is raised, both the mean temperature and the water vapor mixing ratio increase.
+When the mean temperature is raised, both the mean temperature and the water vapor mixing ratio increase.
 This causes the supersaturation for ice to decrease.
-Interestingly, the supersaturation with respect to liquid is slightly lower initially (compared to the cases when temperature difference is 20 K), but the supersaturation drops with the increase of ice at a lower rate, thus leading to delayed glaciation.
+Interestingly, the supersaturation with respect to liquid is slightly lower initially (compared to the cases when temperature difference is 20 K), but the supersaturation drops with the increase in ice at a lower rate, thus leading to delayed glaciation.